haneenawadallah/Learning-journal/read06b.md

 # the 4 parts of a computer #

-- input , takes information from the outside environment and compine it to binary informatiom
+- input , takes information from the outside environment and compine it to binary information
 - memory, to store this information
 - cpu, calculate information
 - output, converts information to physical output